Lindsay Bertelli of REACH: “Look at your gender as a benefit, not a hindrance”

 What do you think makes your company stand out?
 Can you share a story?

 REACH stands out because of our people and our culture.
-Our team of talented women love each other, lift each other up and challenge one another daily.
+We are a boutique agency of eight women that love each other, lift each other up and challenge one another daily.
 That’s why our clients come back year after year.
 We hustle, we are honest, and we are passionate about the work we produce for our clients.

-Are you working on any exciting new projects now?
-How do you think that will help people?

-As the vaccine is distributed, we are hopeful that live events will reconvene in Q3 or Q4 2021.
-Now is the time for brands to plan their marketing strategies for when events can resume.
-Once they resume, we feel there will be a ripe opportunity for brands to reach new consumers who crave experiences.
-We’re working with clients now who want to be prepared to execute ideas, events and campaigns as soon as possible while still staying relevant through virtual experiences for now.
+Which tips would you recommend to your colleagues in your industry to help them to thrive and not “burn out”?

 Life cannot and should not revolve around your career.
 This statement is undoubtedly easier said than done.
 However, it is imperative to do your best to take those vacation days with your family where you are “unreachable,” or get away for a weekend with just your best friends to reconnect and laugh over one — or multiple — glasses of wine.
 Those moments fill my soul and help me to be a better boss and co-worker.

-What advice would you give to other C-Suite executives about the best way to manage a large team?

-Encourage, communicate and listen.
-The best way to manage and motivate a team — regardless of its size — is to encourage discussion, creativity and collaboration.
-Alongside that, your team must feel heard and understood.
-As always, I believe it is important to lead with a level of transparency.

 None of us are able to achieve success without some help along the way.
 Is there a particular person who you are grateful towards who helped get you to where you are?
-Can you share a story about that?
+Can you share a story?

 My professor at Belmont who taught concert promotion and booking and then became my one and only boss in the music industry, Steve Moore.
 He gave me my first shot.
 I worked alongside him and learned from him for 13 years.
 When I wanted to start REACH, he invested in the company and me.
 I will be forever grateful because he believed in me and still does.